aredn/documentation/arednGettingStarted/node_admin.rst

 Description
   This is not a required field, but it is a good place to describe the features or function of this device.
 Many operators use this field to list their contact information or the tactical purpose for the node.
 There are no character restrictions in the field, but the maximum length allowed is 210 characters.

+Theme
+  Click in the field at the right to select a theme from the dropdown list.
+Your node will immediately display your page in the selected theme.

 Password
   Typically passwords may contain the characters ``a-z``, ``A-Z``, ``0-9``, period ``.``, dash ``-``, underscore ``_``, exclamation ``!``, and tilde ``~``.
 Avoid Linux-reserved characters, including but not limited to ``#``, ``$``, ``&``, ``*``, ``<``, ``>``.
 Enter the new password again in the *Retype Password* box to verify it is correct.
 You can click the *eye* icon at the right of the password fields to toggle between hidden and visible text.
 Be sure to remember or record the new password so you can use it for any future administrative tasks on the node.